yastn/yastn/docs/source/examples/mps/algebra.rst

 --------------------

 There are different algorithms, which can bring MPS/MPO into a canonical form.
-The cheapest way is by application of :meth:`QR decomposition<yastn.linalg.qr>`.
+The cheapest way is by application of :meth:`QR <yastn.linalg.qr>` decomposition.

 ::